(Sus scrofa )

 - They predate on reptiles, bird eggs and small mammals.

-- They have been known to create above ground shelters, termed "pigloos" during the winter.
+- Feral swine have also been known to create above ground shelters, termed "pigloos" during the winter.
 Pigloos are mounds of snow where the wild pigs have burrowed and created a shelter.

 - Prevention is key for this invasive species.